-Similarly, as the Staph. species on these organic farms are under different selective pressures than those causing IMI on conventional farms, there was the potential that a given species may differ its effect on SCC and interaction with the host.
+Similarly, as the Staph. species on these organic farms are under different selective pressures than those causing IMI on conventional farms, there was the potential that a given species may differ in its effect on SCC and interaction with the host.
 For example, it is unknown if dominant S. chromogenes strains differ between conventional and organic herds.
 Although we did not test this specific hypothesis, we found no evidence that a given species may vary in effect on SCC in the current study.
 Similar to previous work describing the effect of different Staph. species on quarter SCC (using isolates from multiple herds and genotypic methods or MALDI-TOF for identification), most of the frequently found species from this population of organic dairy farms increased qSCC above that of healthy quarters.
 Although differences in study design preclude direct comparison of species-level effect on SCC across publications, similar general trends were observed.
 Fry et al. (2014) also found S. chromogenes, S. simulans, S. xylosus, S. haemolyticus, S. warneri, and S. hyicus had a higher quarter SCC than healthy quarters, as well as S. capitis and S. epidermidis, two species which were not isolated in great enough numbers from milk samples in the current study to be included in the analysis.
-Isolates used in Fry et al. were a subset of a larger population from quartermilk samples collected by the Canadian Bovine Mastitis and Milk Quality Research Network, described by Condas et al. (2017b).
-This larger study also found the same six NAS species previously listed increased quarter SCC above that of healthy quarters, as well as other staphylococci species included in the current study (S. aureus, S. agnetis).
+Isolates used in Fry et al. were a subset of a larger population from quarter-milk samples collected by the Canadian Bovine Mastitis and Milk Quality Research Network, described by Condas et al. (2017b).
+This larger study also found the same six SaM species previously listed increased quarter SCC above that of healthy quarters, as well as other staphylococci species included in the current study (S. aureus, S. agnetis).
 While Condas et al. (2017b) found S. equorum to elevate quarter SCC above that of healthy quarters, the current study did not.
 The low number of S. equorum IMI observations in our study may have limited our ability to observe an effect on qSCC.
 Of the 17 SaM species included in Condas (2017b), S. equorum had the second lowest quarter SCC (40,800 cells/mL); the only species with a lower qSCC was S. hominis, which did not differ from healthy quarters (33,300 cells/mL).
 In the Canadian study, S. succinus, S. saprophyticus, S. epidermidis, S. cohnii, M. sciuri, S. gallinarum, S. capitis, and S. arlettae were also found to increase quarter SCC above that of healthy quarters; with the exception of S. arlettae, these species were isolated from IMI in the current study but were not present in high enough numbers to be included in the analysis.
 Although the scope of species included in Supré et al. (2011) was more limited, they also found that IMI due to S. aureus, S. chromogenes, S. xylosus, and S. simulans resulted in a higher SCC than noninfected quarters.
 One species not previously compared to healthy quarters in these aforementioned studies is S. devriesei, which we found significantly elevated quarter SCC above that of no growth quarters.
 Although the effects on quarter SCC for Staph. species on these organic dairies is similar to those previously described on conventional farms, the potential exists for future work comparing virulence factors and antibiotic resistance determinants of SaM isolates causing IMI on conventional vs. organic dairy farms.